hmslima/sambahsacompletegrammar/sambahsa.md

 The relative pronouns yo(s)/ya/yod are to make independent sentences, how?
 Look the example below:

-**Latif, yo gwivt in Afghanistan, baht Sambahsa –** Latif, who lives in Afghanistan, speaks sambahsa
+**Latif, gwivt-yo in Afghanistan, baht Sambahsa –** Latif, who lives in Afghanistan, speaks sambahsa

+*They actually are enclitics, you'll know more about them in a appropriate chapter, it's enough to know that they must be suffixed – with hyphen – just after the verb.*

-Notice that even we remove the “yo gwivt in Afghanistan” (“who lives in Afghanistan”), the sentence wouldn’t lose its meaning, once “Latif baht Sambahsa” still pass the same message?
+Notice that even we remove the “gwivt-yo in Afghanistan” (“who lives in Afghanistan”), the sentence wouldn’t lose its meaning, once “Latif baht Sambahsa” still pass the same message?
 We can understand the relative pronouns yo(s)/ya/yod insert an information merely additional that –